AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/NetworkingAPI-OtherFeatures.rst

 Anjay.

-This largely owes to the fact that the network layer in ``avs_commons`` has been designed not just for Anjay, but for generic use in multiple projects.
-For example, it is also used in `LibCWMP
+This largely owes to the fact that the network layer in ``avs_commons`` has been designed not just for Anjay, but for generic use in multiple projects, and can also be used to build third-party applications.
-<https://www.avsystem.com/products/libcwmp/>`_, another AVSystem product; it can
-also be used to build third-party applications.

 Most of the additional functionality that is not used by Anjay has been